omcodedthis/c-planner/README.md

 # c-planner
-This program takes in the number of people and the names of each person from the user through the terminal.
-The program then takes these parameters from the user to generate a schedule table where the columns are the current duty for each hour for a 24-hour day starting from 8pm the previous day and the rows are the person's name.
+This program takes in input such as total duties & the number of people from the user through the terminal to plan a schedule.
+The program then takes these parameters from the user to generate a table where the columns are the current duty for each hour for a 24-hour day starting from 8pm the previous day and the rows are the person's name.

 ## Demo